csheng21/Operator_X01/README.md

 2. Unzip Project.zip.
 3. Go to the source code file sidepanel.js.
 Key in "API KEY".
 4. Open CMD, then run npm Build
-5. Upload the "dist" folder to Chrome extension manage.
+5. Upload the "dist" folder to web extension manage.
 6. Done!

 ------------------------------------------------------------------------------------------------------------------------------------------------